In this tutorial, I will explain how to see from a Windows server, the shared files and folders that are open.

 This folder contains 3 subfolders:

-– Shares: to display the list of available shares on the server and administration (add / modify / delete) .
+- Shares: allows you to display the list of shares available on the server as well as administration (addition / modification / deletion).

 - Sessions: displays the list of users who have access to shared items

-– Open files: displays the list open files.
+- Open files: displays the list of open files.

-3. Go to the Open Files 1 folder to view open files.
+Go to the Open Files folder 1 to display the open files.

-To close access to the file, right-click on the file and click Close open file.
+To close access to the file, right-click on the file and then click Close Open File.

-4. Go to the Sessions 1 folder.
-This page displays the users connected with the computer and the number of open files.
+Go to the Sessions 1 folder.
+This page displays the users logged in to the computer and the number of open files.

-As for the files, it is possible to act on the sessions by right click on it.
+As with files, it is possible to act on sessions by right-clicking on the folder.